kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Offline.md

 > Note: The SDK **does not** provide the download function or the download URL.
 This should be provided by the application.

+## Supported Use Case

+This is the general supported use case for offline playback.
+Starting with a just-installed app, the following should work:
+1. Play any video while online
+2. Download and register any (the same one that was played in step 1 or another) video
+3. Go offline
+4. Play the video that was downloaded in step 2.

+> The requirement to play any video while online (step 1) is a limitation that will be fixed in a future version of the Player SDK.

 ## Implementing Offline Playback

 From the application's point-of-view, there are three parts to implementing offline playback: